billsboard/saBOTage/README.md

 # saBOTage
-Plays a discord bot 24/7 on Heroku.
+Plays a discord bot 24/7 run by Heroku.
+Coded using Python 3.6.